bloomberg/chef-umami/README.md

 │   └── stocks.rb
 ```

-`umami` will write tests as follows:
+`umami` will write tests as follows (assuming the recipes are defined in the run list):

 ```
 ├── spec/